 Every month, The Wedding Boutique shares a story of a bride who had an intimate and personal wedding.
 These brides are sharing how they made their wedding fit their personality, they are sharing their struggles and they are sharing their most beautiful moments.
 I hope you will walk away feeling strengthened by these stories in the knowledge that you are not in this alone.

-Each of these stories are written by the bride herself and I did not alter them in any way to make sure they resonate with you the most.
+Each of these stories are written by the bride herself and I did not alter them in any way.

 Hello!
 I'm Kit, and my husband and I were married a little over two years ago.